sajidZ-904/Markopolo.ai-Python-Developer-Project/README.md

-# Watch Data Scraper with FastAPI
+# Watch Data Analytics

-This project is a web scraping application that extracts watch data from Amazon, stores it in a PostgreSQL database, provides a RESTful API using FastAPI to interact with the data, and provides insights using RAG when user enters a question as a prompt.
+This project is an application that extracts watch data from Amazon, stores it in a PostgreSQL database, provides a RESTful API using FastAPI to interact with the data, and provides insights using RAG when user enters a question as a prompt.
 The application includes features such as search, filtering, sorting, and retrieving reviews for specific products.

 ## Features